ActianCorp/integration-platform-docs/docs/integration-manager/admin/application-property-reference/web-server-properties.md

 # Web Server Properties

+Refer to the following table for available Web Server properties:

 | Property| Description| Default |
 | --- | --- | --- |
 | `im.base-url` | Allows you to set or customize the base URL for creating or resolving API URLs | `http://IM_SERVER_DOMAIN_NAME:{server.port}` |